iammelvink/Corona-Properties-CRUD-Using-Database/README.md

    `> git clone https://github.com/iammelvink/Corona-Properties-CRUD-Using-Database.git`

-3. Run XAMPP
+3. Run XAMPP and create the database tables and triggers

+4. Update database connection credentials in the file named db.properties

+5. Download the following jar files and copy them to the root of the project in a folder named lib:

+   - beans-binding-bin.jar
+   - KGradientPanel.jar
+   - mysql-connector-java-8.0.21.jar
+   - swingx-all-1.6.5-1.jar

-4. Run Apache NetBeans and choose Open Project
+6. Run Apache NetBeans and choose Open Project

-5. Update database connection credentials

-6. Press play button to run the program
+7. Press play button to run the program

 ## More Stuff